NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Delete an Existing Snapshot for a Data Volume

-The NetApp Data Science Toolkit can be used to near-instantaneously delete an existing snapshot for a specific data volume.
-The command for deleting an existing snapshot for a specific data volume is `./ntap_dsutil.py delete snapshot`.
+The NetApp DataOps Toolkit can be used to near-instantaneously delete an existing snapshot for a specific data volume.
+The command for deleting an existing snapshot for a specific data volume is `./netapp_dataops.py delete snapshot`.

 The following options/arguments are required: